UKCloud/documentation/articles/openshift/oshift-faq.md

 This service comprises of two main chargeable elements:

-  - **Starter Pack -** provides the foundation OpenShift services to support the orchestration and management of the container runtime environments.
-Each customer environment requires only a single Starter Pack
+  - **Foundation Pack -** provides the foundation OpenShift services to support the orchestration and management of the container runtime environments.
+Each customer environment requires only a single Foundation Pack

-  - **Expansion Pack -** Provides the footprint to host customer’s containerised applications and services.
+  - **Runtime Pack -** Provides the footprint to host customer’s containerised applications and services.
 Customers can choose to mix and match their Runtime Packs, and Runtime Packs can be called off individually, however UKCloud strongly recommends the initial deployment of two or more Runtime Packs for production environments to provide resilience to your workloads in the event of the failure of a single Runtime Pack.

 ### Does UKCloud offer a free trial?

 Free trials are currently available for UKCloud for OpenShift.
 Please get in touch with your Account Manager to raise this request.

-### Is there a free tier to your service?

-Due to the complexities of providing a dedicated, single-tenant environment, a free tier is currently not offered on UKCloud for OpenShift.

 ### Where is the service hosted?